 The Registered Nurse is a leader of the health care team with a comprehensive educational background in the nursing process to assess, plan, implement, and evaluate all aspects of patient/resident care and family teaching.
 The Registered Nurse also has leadership skills which enable him/her to prescribe, delegate, and coordinate the nursing care provided throughout the district.
 The Registered Nurse assists in orientation, training, and education of personnel.

-- A graduate of an accredited registered nurse program, BSN required or obtain within 4 years of hire.
+- A graduate of an accredited registered nurse program.

 - Current license to practice as a Registered Nurse in the State of Washington, with annual renewal required.
 Current American Heart Association BLS and ACLS or must be obtained within 6 months of hire.
 RN's working in ER and OR are required to have PALS Certification or obtain it within 90 days of hire in addition to the BLS and ACLS requirement.
 RN's in ER must also have TNCC or an equivalent.